EnaihoVFX/IsaiahVFX/README.md

 ## 📫 Let's Connect

 If you're interested in working together or just want to chat about programming, game development, or tech in general, feel free to reach out!
-Connect with me through [Provide links to your social media profiles, email, or other preferred communication channels].
+Connect with me through my email [IsaiahVFX@proton.me] my Discord [@vfxisaiah]

 Looking forward to the next coding adventure! 🚀